-Include the following clauses, in addition to those listed in Guide, Vol. 14, § 330.10.30 (Provisions and Clauses), unless otherwise indicated:
+Include the following clauses, in addition to those listed in Guide, Vol 14, § 330.10.30 (Provisions and Clauses), unless otherwise indicated:

-§ 520.75 Provisions and Clauses Clause or Provision Include in: (a) Clause 1-5, Conflict of Interest All solicitations and contracts for experts and consultant services. (b) Clause 2-65, Key Personnel Solicitations and contracts for professional services when the contractor is a corporate entity rather than an individual (e.g., awards to law firms).
-Professional services are those provided by an individual whose position requires a license or certification (e.g., attorney, certified public accountant).
+§ 520.75 Provisions and Clauses Claus se or Provision Include in: (a) Clause 1-5, Conflict of Interest All solicitations and contracts for experts and consultant services. (b) Clause 2-65, Key Personnel Solicitations and contracts for professional services when the contractor is a corporate entity rather than an individual, such as awards to law firms, etc. Professional services are those which are provided by an individual whose position requires a license or certification, such as an attorney or a certified public accountant.
 The clause requires use of the key personnel identified in the contractor's offer, unless the CO approves substitution.
 It provides for contract termination for failure to comply.
 The CO will appropriately fill in the clause's blank spaces.

-§ 520.75 Provisions and Clauses Clause or Provision Include in: (c) Clause 5-1, Payments under Personal and Professional Services Contract All solicitations and contracts for personal services as well as expert and consultant services. (d) Clause 5-5, Nondisclosure (Professional Services) All solicitations and contracts for experts and consultant services. (e) Clause 5-10, Inspection of Professional Services All solicitations and contracts for experts and consultant services.
+§ 520.75 Provisions and Clauses Clau se or Provision Include in: (c) Clause 5-1, Payments under Personal and Professional Services Contract All solicitations and contracts for personal services as well as expert and consultant services. (d) Clause 5-5, Nondisclosure (Professional Services) All solicitations and contracts for experts and consultant services. (e) Clause 5-10, Inspection of Professional Services All solicitations and contracts for experts and consultant services.
 Provides for inspection of the professional's work product and acceptance of only those products that meet reasonable professional standards. (f) Clause 7-125, Invoices, Alternate I All non-fixed-price contracts for professional services.
 The clause requires presentation of invoices showing: who performed the services; the hours and partial hours of service provided each day; and the services provided each hour or partial hour.
-(Note: Contractors may be allowed to set minimum charges for partial hours or days.) (g) Clause 5-20, Records Ownership Solicitations and contracts when judiciary ownership of all contractor work papers relating to the services provided is desired. (h) Provision 5-25, Identification of Uncompensated Overtime All solicitations valued above the judiciary's small purchase threshold (see: Guide, Vol. 14, § 325.10 (Applicability)) for professional or technical services to be acquired on a: labor-hour, time and materials, or cost-reimbursement basis. (i) Clause 6-65, Rights in Data - Special Works Solicitations and contracts for professional services when the CO determines that there is a need to limit distribution and use of the data to be produced under the contract.
-See also: Guide, Vol. 14, § 650.55.20 (License Terms). (j) Clause 6-35, Errors and Omissions Solicitations and contracts when errors and omissions insurance is required.
-See: Guide, Vol. 14, § 630.40 (Errors and Omissions Insurance).
+Note: Contractors may be allowed to set minimum charges for partial hours or days. (g) Clause 5-20, Records Ownership Solicitations and contracts when judiciary ownership of all contractor work papers relating to the services provided is desired. (h) Provision 5-25, Identification of Uncompensated Overtime All solicitations valued above the judiciary's small purchase threshold (see: Guide, Vol 14, § 325.10 (Applicability)) for professional or technical services to be acquired on a: labor-hour, time and materials, or cost-reimbursement basis. (i) Clause 6-70, Work for Hire Solicitations and contracts for professional services when the CO determines that the contract should be treated as a "work for hire."
+See: Guide, Vol 14, § 650.55.20 (License Terms).

+§ 520.75 Provisions and Clauses

+Clause or Provision Include in:

+(j) Clause 6-35, Errors and Omissions Solicitations and contracts when errors and omissions insurance is required.
+See: Guide, Vol 14, § 630.40 (Errors and Omissions Insurance).